mikaelsoderman/simpleblog/README.md

  and server interaction are performed with http requests through using the library vue-resource.

- The login mechanism for the application is simple based upon sending user credentials (email and password) over http.
+ The login mechanism for the application is simple and based upon sending user credentials (email and password) over http.
 Users can log in by using a form which will generate the http call to the server.
 When the user is logged in the application will utilise the vue.js local